jmalbu/machine-learning-econometrics/ps1/README.md

 ---

-## 📁 Files
+## Files

-- `Econ 573_Problem Set 1.pdf` — Combined PDF with all three parts of the assignment
+- `part1.pdf` — Combined PDF with all three parts of the assignment
-- `Econ473_ProblemSet1_PartII.Rmd` — RMarkdown file for Part II
+- `part2.Rmd` — RMarkdown file for Part II (code)
+- `part2.pdf` — Knitted PDF output of Part II
-- `Econ573_ProblemSet1_PartIII.Rmd` — RMarkdown file for Part III
+- `part3.Rmd` — RMarkdown file for Part III (code)
+- `part3.pdf` — Knitted PDF output of Part III

 ---

-## 📊 Tools Used
+## Tools Used

 - `R`, `ggplot2`, `dplyr`, `readr`, `broom`, `tidyverse`

 ---

-📌 *Note: This assignment was completed as part of a graduate-level course at UNC.
+*Note: This assignment was completed as part of a graduate-level course at UNC.
 All datasets are academic or simulated.